C-opt/idea_flux/README.md

 # IdeaFlux
 IdeaFlux is a Reddit comments summarization tool that uses praw & Networkx.
-It uses the Reddit's comments structure for heuristically selecting a single thread that appears to be the most interesting in terms of comment engagement.
+It uses the Reddit's comments structure for heuristically selecting a single thread of comments that appears to be the most interesting in terms of comment engagement.

 ## Description
 In a nutshell, IdeaFlux summarizes comments of top posts of subreddits of your choice by recursively selecting which comment generated most comments: